mave5/caffe-mnist-hdf5/README.md

 Data in HDF5 format

-The original Caffe-MNIST example, accepts data in LMDB format.
+The original Caffe-MNIST example accepts data in LMDB format.
 It uses convert_mnist_data.cpp to convert data into LMDB.
 If you want to use the original Caffe-MNIST example for your specific task and data, you need to constumozie convert_mnist_data.cpp to convert your data into LMDB format.